Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 0.9.0 was released on 10 October 2014 and has been installed on all routegadget.co.uk sites.
-No major changes but a few minor enhancements and bug corrections.
+Version 0.9.1 was released on 25 October 2014 and has been installed on all routegadget.co.uk sites.
+The two main changes are improvements in manager functionality.

-Norwegian and German translations are now included.
-Select from the available languages on the Configuration Options screen.
+* If you upload the map file as a GIF then this is kept, rather than being converted to a JPG file.
+This should allow much smaller map image files to be used.
+A JPG file is also stored for compatibility with RG1.
+* Georeferencing information is now saved for each map.
+Georeferenced course files should now be aligned correctly each time you use the map, rather than just at the time you upload it.

 ## User Guide and Introductory Videos